Good to know

 Applications.
 This climb-centric piece is built for sport climbing and bouldering sessions in the great outdoors.
 It is armed with a set of technologies that gives wearers well-rounded performance on vertical faces and overhangs.

 The Scarpa Instinct VS is a below-the-ankle rock climbing shoe for men and women.
 The shoe’s Velcro closure provides climbers with a customized and secure lockdown.
-The stretch is minimal because of the unlined synthetic upper.
-With its asymmetric last, a curved interior can be expected.
+It has a curved (asymmetric) interior, which can give the arch a bit of pressure.

 Midsole.
 The Instinct VS is equipped with a midsole called Flexan to give owners sufficient support underfoot where needed.
 It comes at a thickness of 1 millimeter.

 Outsole.
 Two kinds of Vibram outsoles give climbing enthusiasts the right amount of surface traction in the Instinct VS: XS Edge at the forefoot and XS Grip 2 at the heel.
 The former is 3.5 millimeters thick, while the latter has a thickness of 2 millimeters.

 What encapsulates the user’s foot in the Scarpa Instinct VS is the shoe’s low-cut upper made of microsuede.
 Its interior does not come with a liner.
 Its heel, sides, and forefoot are randed to protect the shoe from abrasive hazards and grant senders additional climbing security at the same time.
 Scarpa designers put a heavy-duty patch around its toe box to give climbers extra bite when toe hooking.

 This synthetic rock climbing shoe technically has three pull loops for on-and-off convenience.
 Its closure system consists of an adjustable hook-and-loop strap.